Poppers

 • You get a huge rush of blood to the head – like you’re hanging upside down or something

-• If you’re having sex, it increases all the good feelings; every touch feels much nicer than normal
+• If you’re having sex, it increases all the good feelings; every touch feels much nicer than normal.
+For this reason, they’re actually sold in some sex shops (and for the reason below)

 • If you fancy a bit of anal sex, poppers loosens up your bumhole muscles